 Andy Vance is a Christian artist.
 He is a member of the Creative Arts Team at NewHope Baptist Church in Melbourne.
 Andy is involved in many areas of music ministry as a solo pianist and with his band.
 He is invited to play at Church services, concerts, outreach and fundraising events across Australia.
 He has been the pianist in the “Come Celebrate” Community Carols initiative with the Whitehorse Council, from 2006 – 2008, composing music for this special event.
 Andy was the featured artist at the 2008 CMA (Christian Media Association) Conference at the Gold Coast.

-Andy is a performing artist for CBM, playing and speaking at events in cities and regional centres.
+For a number of years, Andy was a performing artist for CBM, playing and speaking at events in cities and regional centres.
 This global organization assists people with disabilities in developing countries through special projects specific to communities and individuals in need.
-Because Andy himself is legally blind, he views his role with CBM as a platform to use his musical gifts for entertaining audiences while raising a greater awareness of the important work of CBM Australia.
+Because Andy himself is legally blind, his role with CBM was used as a platform to use his musical gifts for entertaining audiences while raising a greater awareness of the important work of CBM Australia.

 > Back to top <